AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

     ![](images/options-file-repo.png){align="left"}

     - **Edit**: Open the file for editing.
-    - **Duplicate**: Use this option to create a duplicate or a copy of the selected file.
+    - **Edit in Oxygen**: Select this option to edit the selected file in the Oxygen connector plugin.

+    >[!NOTE]
+    >
+    >Contact your customer success team to get this feature enabled in the environment.
+This isn't enabled as a part of the out-of-the-box support.
+For more details, view the [Configure the option to edit in Oxygen ](../cs-install-guide/conf-edit-in-oxygen.md) section in the Installation and Configuration Guide.
+    - **Open in map console**: In case the selected file is a DITA map, then this option opens the map console.
+    - **Open in map dashboard**: In case the selected file is a DITA map, then this option opens the map dashboard.
     - **Lock**: Get a lock on the selected file for editing.
     - **Preview**: Get a quick preview of the file (.dita, .xml, audio, video, or image) without opening it.
+    - **Duplicate**: Use this option to create a duplicate or a copy of the selected file.
+    - **Move to**: Use this option to move the selected file to another folder.
     - **Rename**: Use this option to rename the selected file.
-    - **Move to**: Use this option to move the selected file to another folder.
     - **Delete**: Use this option to delete the selected file.
+    - **Add to**: Choose to add to collections or Reusable content.
     - **Copy**: Copies the UUID or complete path of the file.
-    - **Add to**: Choose to add to collections or Reusable content.
     - **Properties**: Use this to open the properties page of the selected file.
-    - **Edit in Oxygen**: Select this option to edit the selected file in the Oxygen connector plugin.

-    >[!NOTE]
-    >
-    >Contact your customer success team to get this feature enabled in the environment.
-This isn't enabled as a part of the out-of-the-box support.
-For more details, view the [Configure the option to edit in Oxygen ](../cs-install-guide/conf-edit-in-oxygen.md) section in the Installation and Configuration Guide.

     - **Download as PDF**: Use the option to generate the PDF output and download it.
-    - **Open in map dashboard**: In case the selected file is a DITA map, then this option opens the map dashboard.
-    - **Open in map console**: In case the selected file is a DITA map, then this option opens the map console.

-### Search and filter experience
+- **Search and filter experience**

 The Search option in the Repository view helps in searching the required files from the Repository primarily on the basis of **File title**, **File name** and **Content**.
+You can use any one, two, or all three criteria for your search.
+If none of the criteria are selected, the results will include common to all the three criteria.

 Select the **Filter Search** \(![Search filter icon](images/filter-search-icon.svg)\) icon to open the Filter panel on the right.